Tensions rise in migrant standoff at Poland-Belarus border

 As of early Tuesday, the nearest crossing point in Kuznica was closed.

-The U.N. refugee agencies — the UNHCR and International Organization for Migration — called the situation “alarming.”
-They said they have contacted governments in both Poland and Belarus, urging them to ensure that those in the makeshift camp receive humanitarian assistance.
+Refugee agencies UNHCR and International Organization for Migration called the situation “alarming,” and said they contacted governments in both Poland and Belarus to urge them to ensure that those in the makeshift camp get humanitarian assistance.

 A man in the Polish village of Bialowieza told The Associated Press that he has met many migrants who often are thirsty, hungry and in need of boots or medical care.
 He is among volunteers giving them food and other aid, and spoke on condition of anonymity because Polish authorities are discouraging such help.